Jrudrud/Election_Analysis/README.md

 - SoftwareL: Python 3.7.6, Visual Studio Code, 1.64.2

 ## Challenge Overview
-  As stated above, the elction audit was preformed to find out who won the election, how the candidates preformed, and the results per county.
+  As stated above, the election audit was preformed to find out who won the election, how the candidates performed, and the results per county.
 The results are as follows:
   * _Total votes cast_: 369,711

   * _Votes per county_: